PROGRAM OF THE LOGAN CENTER

 Production Institute

-• The Production Institute is an annual hands-on course taking place from June - September.
-Applications for the 2024 Production Institute open in March.
+The Production Institute is an annual hands-on program taking place from June - September.
+Applications for the 2026 Production Institute open in March.

 The Production Institute is not a career development program.
 This course covers a broad range of filmmaking concepts and it is not intended for filmmakers looking for workforce development in a specific area, although excellent students may be considered for future freelance opportunities and may have found the confidence to pursue film as a career following their participation in our program.

 A basic equipment package will be used during the summer program, made accessible through the Jonathan Logan Family Foundation Media Center.
-Participants that complete the program will have extended access to equipment and resources up to a year after the conclusion of the Production Institute.
+Participants that complete the program will have extended access to equipment and resources and a membership with CFWC up to a year after the conclusion of the Production Institute.

 • • 19+ years old